knightsUCF/CarRacing/Log.md

+# Expanding on the Base Gameplay

+To expand on the base gameplay and add more variety, we will need different obstacles.
+One of these obstacles can be construction cones, which if the player knocks over they lose points or have to start over.
+Another is a train passing, which we already have the assets for.

 # Tomorrow's Work

 Tomorrow we should work on things which are independent of the assets.
 So one of the big ones is environment.